-• Control Panel users - U.NORMAL and U.ADMINISTRATOR users who physically access the TOE's Control Panel.

-- Security attributes: User Role (defined by Permission Set) and User Identifier. - Incoming analog fax phone line users Unauthenticated entities that initiate and transmit faxes to the TOE over the TOE's analog fax phone line connection.
-These users are considered U.ADMINISTRATOR because User Document Data (i.e., incoming faxes) created by these users is considered to be owned by U.ADMINISTRATOR.
-There are no management/administrative functions available to these users. - Security attributes: None - IPsec users: - Network Client Computers Computers (U.NORMAL entities) that can successfully authenticate to the TOE's PJL Interface (TCP port 9100) using IPsec and mutual authentication.
-The TOE will accept print jobs from any user of a client computer where the client computer has successfully authenticated with the TOE. - Security attributes: User Role (defined by IPsec/Firewall service template) and User Identifier (defined by IP address). - Administrative Computer Computer (U.ADMINISTRATOR entity) that can successfully authenticate to the TOE's administrative interface (e.g., EWS (HTTP) and REST Web Services (HTTP)) using IPsec and mutual authentication.
-An Administrative Computer may also connect to the TOE as a Network Client Computer (i.e., the Administrative Computer can send print jobs as a U.NORMAL user through the PJL Interface on port 9100). - Security attributes: User Role (defined by IPsec/Firewall service template) and User Identifier (defined by IP address).
+- Control Panel users U.NORMAL and U.ADMINISTRATOR users who physically access the TOE's Control Panel. - Security attributes: User Role (defined by Permission Set) and User Identifier. - IPsec users: - Network Client Computers Computers (U.NORMAL entities) that can successfully authenticate to the TOE's PJL Interface (TCP port 9100) using IPsec and mutual authentication.
+The TOE will accept print jobs from any user of a client computer where the client computer has successfully authenticated with the TOE. - Security attributes: User Role (defined by IPsec service template) and User Identifier (defined by IP address). - Administrative Computer Computer (U.ADMINISTRATOR entity) that can successfully authenticate to the TOE's administrative interfaces (e.g., EWS (HTTP)) using IPsec and mutual authentication.
+An Administrative Computer may also connect to the TOE as a Network Client Computer (i.e., the Administrative Computer can send print jobs as a U.NORMAL user through the PJL Interface on port 9100). - Security attributes: User Role (defined by IPsec service template) and User Identifier (defined by IP address).